menghanshen/school-desegregation/README.md

 # School Desegregation and Birth Outcomes

-This README file contains instructions on how to replicate the results of the paper.
+This README file contains instructions on how to replicate the results of the project.

 ---